papiodesu/leptos_book/src/ssr/24_hydration_bugs.md

 }
 ```

-Again, this generates a hydration error, because the browser has inserted an additional 「<tbody>」 into the DOM tree that was not in your view.
+Again, this generates a hydration error, because the browser has inserted an additional "<tbody>" into the DOM tree that was not in your view.

-Here, the fix is simple: adding 「<tbody>」:
+Here, the fix is simple: adding "<tbody>":
 ```rust
 #[component]
 pub fn App() -> impl IntoView {